davidrupp/gemviz/README.md

 #### DESCRIPTION:

-Provides the ability to graph the dependencies of a given installed gem.
+Graph the dependencies of an installed gem.
 Uses a similar approach to DepGraph, but finer-grained; graphs dependencies only for the named gem(s), rather than for all installed gems at once.

 #### FEATURES/PROBLEMS: